-A strip of shore near the airport, actively built up by luxury hotels.
+A strip of coast near the airport, actively built up with luxury hotels.

-Even when climbing, the liner began a sharp turn.
-The city of Nha Trang could only be seen from afar.
+Even while climbing, the liner began a sharp turn.
+Nha Trang city could only be seen from afar.

-The tropical sun quickly set over the horizon in just a few minutes.
+The tropical sun quickly set below the horizon in just a few minutes.